 Cost Driver Analysis

-Cost driver analysis means analyzing the various possible cost drivers for a particular type of cost or an activity etc. and explaining their cause and effect relationship between the activity and cost driver.
-It is advisable to use the most correlated cost driver for taking any decisions relating to apportionment of cost, reduction of costs etc. But, it should be noted that correlation is just a way to prove the relationship.
-Ultimately, cause and effect relationship is a must.
-Just for example, normally, material cost and labor cost will have a correlation.
-This does not mean labor cost can be a cost driver for material cost.
+Cost driver analysis means analyzing the various possible cost drivers for a particular type of cost or activity etc. and explaining their cause and effect relationship between the activity and cost driver.
+It is advisable to use the most correlated cost driver for making any decisions relating to apportionment of cost, reduction of costs, etc. But, it should be noted that correlation is just a way to prove the relationship.
+Ultimately, the cause and effect relationship is a must.
+Just for example, usually, material cost and labor cost will correlate.
+This does not mean labor costs can be a cost driver for material costs.

 Advantages of Cost Drivers

 A properly defined cost driver can be of great use for the managers.
-The precondition is the cause and effect relationship between cost drivers and their respective activity or cost center.
-If a manager knows with reasonable accuracy that what is driving its costs, he may focus on that reducing the quantity of that cost driver.
+The precondition is the establishment of the cause and effect relationship between cost drivers and their respective activity or cost center.
+If a manager knows with reasonable accuracy that what is driving its costs, he may focus on reducing the quantity of that cost driver.
 In our previous example, the manager can work on techniques to improve labor efficiency.
 That would enable him a direct saving in the total cost of labor.

-Suppose driver for labor cost is defined as material cost.
+Suppose driver for labor cost is wrongly defined as material cost.
 To reduce the high cost of labor, the manager would focus on reducing the material cost where there is no cause and effect relationship.
 Even after successfully reducing material cost, he would find no impact on labor costs.
-On the other hand, if the labor cost driver is defined to say product design which seems logical.
-A complex product design may require higher manual labor while a simple design, a machine can also operate.
+On the other hand, if the labor cost driver is ‘product design’, which seems logical.
+Complex product design may require higher manual labor while a simple design, a machine can also operate.
 As a result, the efforts to simplify the design would show him a reduction in labor costs.